 “Running this course at University of Plymouth has had a great effect on their mentality about the educational and academic environment.
 Some of my students who had no interest in further education are now planning to take formal courses at City College Plymouth and even get into university to obtain higher education degrees.
 Seeing them motivated about their future and the improvements in their computer skills after the course makes me feel extremely happy and proud.”

 Saber has welcomed the support of a volunteer from Devon and Cornwall Refugee Support Council (DCRS), Martin Uglow, who has been instrumental in bringing together service users from a variety of backgrounds, countries and abilities.
 Martin said:

 “The workshops are very popular.
-Students have said the link with Plymouth University makes it a more prestigious programme and has raised their own self-esteem.”
+Students have said the link with University of Plymouth makes it a more prestigious programme and has raised their own self-esteem.”

 Ann Wilkinson from the Racial Equality Council said:

 “The targeted education programme has proved to be vital in supporting people integrate into the community.
 We look forward to helping many more through our continued work with Saber.”